ianmorgan/graph-store/docs/fetchers.md

 ### A collection of documents

 A query like that below is slightly more complicated.
-It needs to find all documents Human where the name field matches.
+It needs to find all documents of type 'Human' where the name field matches.

 ```yaml